 Enrolled as PhD candidate

 The course will be assessed based on the following: active participation during the course including completion of assignments; progress on the student's own paper; and the completion of a reflective writing diary.

 1. Participants must submit a draft of an article, book or thesis chapter they would like to work on during the course period.
 The text should be intended to be part of the PhD thesis.
 The draft should be accompanied by an abstract, and a short statement about the stage the writing has reached, together with details of the name and website for the target journal.
-The draft paper must be submitted by email to the course leader, Tim Richardson, one week before the course.
+The draft paper must be submitted in Canvas one week before the course.
 It is emphasised that this text can be at any stage of preparation, from earliest drafts to those in the editorial process with academic journals.
 We will focus on the texts in different ways during the course, analysing, giving feedback, and carrying out exercises to improve them.